 Stage 3: Severe ROP

 In this stage, there is significantly abnormal blood vessel growth.
 These vessels may start to pull on the retina, creating a risk of retinal detachment.
-Treatment is often necessary at this stage to prevent further progression and potential blindness.
+Retinopathy of prematurity treatment is often necessary at this stage to prevent further progression and potential blindness.

 Stage 4: Partial Retinal Detachment